ROCm/half/README.txt

-In contrast to the float-to-half conversion, which reduces precision, the conversion from half to float (and thus to any other type implicitly convertible to float) is implicit, because all values represetable with half-precision are also representable with single-precision.
+In contrast to the float-to-half conversion, which reduces precision, the conversion from half to float (and thus to any other type implicitly convertible from float) is implicit, because all values represetable with half-precision are also representable with single-precision.
 This way the half-to-float conversion behaves similar to the builtin float-to-double conversion and all arithmetic expressions involving both half-precision and